layachisara/Movie-Success-Prediction/README.md

 This score is good, but not ideal.
 It should be higher to be able to confidently predict a movie’s success.

 As in the Random Forest the num_voted_users feature is also in other algorithms is the main feature, so the number of people who voted for the movie influences the movie success.
-In general the popularity, of the film and of his actors, seems to be the mean to make a successful movie.
+Generally, the popularity, of the film and of its actors, seems to be the mean to make a successful movie.

 ## Authors
 This project has been developed by **Gazaleh Amini**,  **Yaba Meliane Epiphanie Ayebah** and **Sara Layachi**, as assignment of the 'Programming(Python)' course of University of Milan.